akavi/yarrql/README.md

 # YARRQL: Yet Another Recursive Relational Query Language

 Let's face it, SQL sucks.
-It's the only vestige (for most of us) of the COBOL era of languages, and it shows its age.
+It's the only vestige (for most of us) of the COBOL era of languages, and despite its persistence, it's every bit as unwieldy as its contemporaries.
 Nested arrays had _just been invented_ when SQL first came out, and it shows.
 In place of the suspiciously new-fangled nested composite data (eg, columns where the _value_ of the column is itself a table), we get the morass that is `join`s and `group by` and `having`.